froger-me/wp-packages-update-server/packages.md

 ```

 **Description**
-Determine wether the remote plugin package is an updated version compared to one on the WordPress file system.
+Determine wether the remote plugin package is an updated version compared to one on the file system.

 **Parameters**
 $package_slug
 > (string) slug of the plugin package to check

 **Return value**
-> (bool) true if the remote plugin package is an updated version, false otherwise.
-If the local package does not exist, returns true
+> (bool) `true` if the remote plugin package is an updated version, `false` otherwise.
+If the local package does not exist, returns `true`

 ___
 #### wppus_check_remote_theme_update